Programming at IRF Summit 2025

 The purpose of this workshop is to educate participants on how to harness the power of evidence-based storytelling in their advocacy, media, and reporting efforts, including the basics of open source (OSINT) research skills, familiarization with the OSINT presentation style, and the examples of application to the IRF community.

-Training: Leveraging Tools for Accountability
+Training: Leveraging Sanctions and Other Tools for Accountability

 Wednesday, February 5, 2025 | 2:00 PM – 3:00 PM